see ANNE BlOUNT

 ANNE LAUNCELYN (d.1538)

-Anne Launcelyn is said by some sources to have been the eldest daughter and coheiress of Sir Thomas Launcelyn of Launcelynsbury, Eynesbury, Huntingdonshire, or of John Launcelyn of Oxenbridge, Bedfordshire (d.1435) and his wife Margaret.
-However, recent research by Douglas Richardson has produced records of a lawsuit from 1505 indicating that Anne’s father was a John Launcelyn who died c.1505 and that she was his fourth daughter and coheiress.
-The suit regarded land in Bedfordshire.
-Anne married Godfrey Oxenbrigge, later bailiff of Winchelsea.
+Anne Launcelyn was the fourth caughter and co-heiress of John Launcelyn of Bedfordshire (d.c.1505).
+She married Godfrey Oxenbrigge or Oxenbridge, later bailiff of Winchelsea.
 In 1491, she was appointed wet nurse to the infant Henry Tudor (later Henry VIII).
 To qualify, she must recently have had a child of her own, since her job was to breastfeed the royal baby.
-She lived primarily at Eltham, where the royal nursery was located, but the downside of her job, as detailed by Mary Louise Bruce in The Making of Henry VIII, was that she was required to abstain from sex and was held responsible for any ill-health the baby suffered.
+She lived primarily at Eltham, where the royal nursery was located.
+The downside of her job, as detailed by Mary Louise Bruce in The Making of Henry VIII, was that she was required to abstain from sex and was held responsible for any ill-health the baby suffered.
 If he had colic, she was purged.
-If her milk supply was inadequate, she would have to eat stewed udders of goats or sheep or powdered earthworms, since those cures were supposed to produce more milk.
+If her milk supply was inadequate, she had to eat stewed udders of goats or sheep or powdered earthworms, since those cures were supposed to produce more milk.
 Bruce further lists the qualities believed by physicians of the time to be necessary in a wet nurse: “rosy cheeks, a white skin, thick reddish hair, a fleshy body and a hopeful, brave, amorous disposition . . . a thick neck, broad breasts and be aged about twenty-five, be of a respectable status if not actually a gentlewoman, and without vice.”
-It is unknown if Anne exhibited all of these qualities.
-Bruce suggests that she remained in the household until Henry was seven and she may also have been one of Catherine of Aragon’s chamberwomen.
-Her second husband was Walter Luke (d.1544), Justice of Common Pleas, by whom she had a son, Nicholas (1505-1563).
+Bruce suggests that Anne remained in the household until Henry was seven and may later have been one of Catherine of Aragon’s chamberwomen.
+In 1505, she was mentioned in a lawsuit over her father’s estate.
+Her second husband was Walter Luke (d.1544), Justice of Common Pleas.
+They had one son, Nicholas (1505-1563).
 On July 3, 1515, Anne received two annuities of £20.

 see ANNE CONSTABLE